sam81/SndLib.jl/docs/API.md

 * `delay`: delay in seconds
 * `gain`: The gain to apply to the delayed signal
 * `iterations`: The number of iterations of the delay-add cycle
-* `configuration`: If 'add same', the output of iteration N-1 is added to delayed signal of the current iteration.
+* `configuration`: If `add same`, the output of iteration N-1 is added to delayed signal of the current iteration.
-If 'add original', the original signal is added to delayed signal of the current iteration.
+If `add original`, the original signal is added to delayed signal of the current iteration.
 * `channel`: a number or a vector of numbers indicating to which columns of `sig` the delay and add process should be applied
 * `sf`: Sampling frequency in Hz.